 - Dying Fruit: If those bananas are going black, peel them, slice them into massive chunks, and freeze them flat on a tray for future smoothies.

-- Wilting Greens: If your fresh spinach is just starting to look a tiny bit sad, aggressively stuff the entire remaining bag into the freezer.
-You can’t use it for a crisp salad anymore, but it’s absolutely perfect for throwing directly into soups, stews, or pasta sauces frozen.
+- Wilting Greens: Limp but not slimy?
+An ice water soak can often revive wilted lettuce and greens before you write them off.
+If your fresh spinach is past that point and just starting to look a tiny bit sad, stuff the entire remaining bag into the freezer.
+You can’t use it for a crisp salad anymore, but it’s perfect for throwing directly into soups, stews, or pasta sauces frozen.